JSBSim-Team/jsbsim/joss_paper/paper.md

 [diagram or explanation of the architecture of the code and how it is instantiated]

 JSBSim is data-driven, with all specific model characteristics contained in data files, therefore there is no need to recompile the code to model a different vehicle, or changes to the vehicle characteristics.
-A quite unique feature of the FDM is that users can also define *custom functions* in their XML configuration files.
-The functions may access to whole set of properties exposed by the model, which can be variables and updated at runtime, and define themselves new variables.
-This enables all kind of special behaviors and interconnections between subsystem and allows to confine the specific model's peculiarities in the input files rather than cluttering the code.

 ## JSBSim FDM Definition